mm2012/I2O_FindMeOnAMap/README.md

 I2O_FindMeOnAMap
 ================

-A simple example of Location-awareness using CoreLocation and MapKit
+A Location-awareness example using CoreLocation, MKMapView, CLGeocoder,  MKAnnotation and CLPlacemark.

-For a new Developer, Apple`s API can be intimidating as they try to cover many scenarios.
+For a new Developer, Apple`s API can be intimidating as they try to hit many scenarios.
 Sometimes it's a challenge to go through the examples just to do some simple stuff.

 This project address a simple situation:
 "How do I locate my current location on a Map?"
 "Then show a Pin there with a Callout that has a title, address of this location (as it's subtitle) and an image?".

 Features used:
 - CoreLocation's Location Manager  (talking to the the hardware underneath, finds current location)